AlekseiAdamov/dendy/README.md

       handlerName: Auth
     ```

-2. Implement endpoints handler functions in the `handlers` package and put them in the `Handlers` map.
+2. Implement endpoints handler functions and put them in the `map[string]http.HandlerFunc`.
    Unfortunately, Go doesn't allow to call package functions by their names without binding them somehow &mdash; be it a map or a type method.
 That's the reason for the requirement.

     ```go